High Performance Computing

 221 Smith Hall, Professor Sunita Chandrasekaran.

-The Computational Research and Programming Lab (CRPL) focuses on exploring programming models and its language features to parallelize real-world scientific applications on large scale computing processors consisting of hundreds to thousands of CPUs and accelerators such as GPUs or co-processors such as Xeon Phi or even specialized processors such as DSPs, FPGAs.
+The Computational Research and Programming Lab (CRPL) focuses on exploring programming models and its language features to parallelize real-world scientific applications on large scale computing processors consisting of hundreds to thousands of CPUs and accelerators such as GPUs or Intel Graphic cards even specialized processors such as DSPs, FPGAs.
+Applications of interest include nuclear physics, plasma physics, biophysics, bioinformatics, and solar physics.
 We explore compiler and runtime techniques to optimize data movement for High Performance Computing (HPC).
-We also explore deep learning techniques for image classification using power-efficient embedded platforms.
-Scientific domains that we focus include Molecular Dynamics and Bioinformatics.
+We also explore machine learning and deep learning techniques to build predictive models for medical outcomes based on genomic and EHR data.
 We also develop validation and verification suites to check for validation and corrections of programming models’ implementations in compilers.

 Software Analysis and Compilation Laboratory